Writers Write shares writing tips and writing resources. In this post we look at the 3 pillars of persuasive writing – ethos, logos, pathos.

 Most persuasive writing techniques use all three appeals.

-Writers Write Tip: Be credible, be logical and appeal to your reader’s emotions.
+Writers Write Tip: Be credible, be logical, and appeal to your reader’s emotions.
+Use our Persuasive Writing Brainstormer Template to check that you have done this.

 © Amanda Patterson